-Furthermore, with the reopening of Michigan rinks in September 2020, you will find MAHA's Return to Play Standards - established for a safe return to hockey activity, while we continue to navigate the COVID-19 pandemic.
+With the reinstatement of ice hockey activity in February 2021, you will find MAHA's Return to Play Standards - established for a safe return to hockey activity, while we continue to navigate the COVID-19 pandemic.
 This also includes documents and information related to the April 2021 MI Safer Sports Testing Program, rolled out by the Michigan Department of Health & Human Services.

 The Michigan Amateur Hockey Association (MAHA) expects that all ice rinks, leagues, associations, coaches, players, volunteers and parents will abide by all USA Hockey and MAHA rules, policies and procedures related to the current COVID-19 crisis.
 This encompasses all mandates and restriction from the State of Michigan, including those communicated by the Michigan Department of Health & Human Services (MDHHS) Epidemic Orders.